Christopher-Loynes/DisasterDetectionTool/README.md

-# An automated disaster detection tool written in Python as part of an MSc thesis.
+# An automated disaster detection tool written in Python and run on Amazon Web Services (AWS) as part of an MSc thesis.

 A text classifier is used to classify tweets into disaster-type.
 These classified tweets are then clustered using *Density-Based Spatial Clustering of Applications with Noise (DBSCAN)*.
 A disaster is detected if the number of tweets belonging to a single disaster-type exceeds a threshold within a specified radius.
 In the thesis, the values proposed are 80 tweets and 20km, respectively.